Economics & Finance Courses

 This course covers the models and techniques used in modern macroeconomic theory.
 It examines the theoretical models developed to analyze the economic forces that drive the economy in the short and the long run.
 Emphasis is placed on macroeconomic policies and the role of the government in the economy.
 Also, it describes the basic features of an open, global economy.
 Students are encouraged to explore the potential and limitations of macroeconomic theory in addressing real-world problems.

-Prerequisites: ECO 1510 or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510 or permission of the instructor, department chair, school head, or college dean

 Offered: spring

-An advanced study of statistical analyses frequently used in business decision-making and economic forecasting.
-Emphasis on both multiple regression and analysis of variance.
-Particular attention given to time series analysis.
-Survey sampling and Chi-Square tests also are included.
+An advanced study of applied econometrics: the statistical analyses frequently used in business decision making and economic research.
+Emphasis on data analytics through multiple regression analysis with particular attention given to modern issues in statistical inference and pseudo-experimental design.

-Prerequisite: BUS 2160 or permission of the instructor, department chair, or school dean
+Prerequisite: BUS 2160 or permission of the instructor, department chair, school head, or college dean

 Offered: fall

-Prerequisite: Permission of the instructor, department chair, or school dean
+Prerequisite: Permission of the instructor, department chair, school head, or college dean

 Experiential learning acquired through placement with local organizations in either the private or public sectors.
 The student is assigned duties and responsibilities approved by the Director of Internships and supervised and evaluated by the University instructor and onsite trainer.
 Weekly class contact, journal, or written reports are required.
 Classroom instruction includes resume/letter writing, interviewing techniques, and oral presentations.

-Prerequisite: ECO 1520 or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510, ECO 1520, Completion of 45 earned credit hours or permission of the instructor, department chair, school head, or college dean.

 Offered: as needed